prajwalvp/Dracula/README.md

 This is the time where you should start looking at your best solutions using the test_wraps.sh script.

+This should be setup as the sieve.sh script.
+It uses the last acc_WRAPs.dat file.
+The only thing you need to change in the TOA.file is, instead of inserting a new label like PHASEN, insert a PHASE1 label (which is blind).

 * There is a lot of manual intervention in this process that you will quickly realize could be automated quite easily.
 This is not a polished, final product.
 Feel free to make it more awesome.

 * (Erik Madsen): Personally, I'd have written it in Python, but to each their own!
+  (Paulo Freire - will do this soon)

 ### Unknown issues

 * I really don't have a good sense of what the "right" chi2 cutoff is at any point in this process, especially when faced with tens of thousands of solutions with chi2 ranging from 0.97 to 1.03 and tens of thousands more above that.
-I didn't keep all my acc_WRAPs.dat files, so I don't know how far down the list the correct solution I finally found was at each step.
-I suspect it was fairly high in the list, though (among the lowest chi2).